 I was born in the wind and ice of the Chicago winter, but was raised in the heat of the desert in Tucson, Arizona.
 Being the son of a PE teacher and an accountant, I was one of those kids who loved school as much as I loved sports.
 I started my college career in engineering at the University of Arizona (go CATS!), but early in my sophomore year realized that I LOVED my part-time job working with 3rd graders at a local elementary school, and didn't love my engineering classes.
 I changed majors, and soon schools, moving to Flagstaff and Northern Arizona University, where I pursued my degree in Elementary Education and fell in love with 4-season climates.
-I returned to Tucson to student teach with one of my elementary teachers, who taught me more in those four months than I would have imagined possible.
+I returned to Tucson to student teach at my old elementary schools with my 4th grade teacher, who taught me more in those four months than I would have imagined possible.

 A year later I found myself working as a 6th grade math and social studies teacher at Esperero Canyon Middle School with another amazing teacher-mentor, and it wasn't too much longer before I was married and a father.
 In my free time I competed around the state in triathlons and in cycling events (both road and mountain), and took up rock climbing.
 To support my cycling habit, I began working at a local bike shop as well.
 Cycling and climbing, though I don't do them as much now as I once did, remain passions that my students quickly learn about.

 In 2011 my wife got a job at CSU and I landed a job with PSD in Educational Technology.
 With one daughter in college (go CATS!) and the other a sophomore in high school, we made the move to Fort Collins.
 It was one of the best moves we could imagine.
-My youngest recently graduated from Fort Collins High School and is attending CU Boulder, and my oldest finished her degree at the U of A and moved "home" to Fort Collins.
+My youngest recently graduated from CU Boulder and is following the family tradition - she's student teaching at an elementary school in Denver.
+My oldest finished her degree at the U of A and moved "home" to Fort Collins, living not too far away from her parents and working for a local senior care facility.
 Any warm day will find us outside, hiking, biking, strolling through the neighborhood, or just relaxing on our patio enjoying the beauty and wonder that is the Colorado front range.

-Professionally my interests lie in developing collaborative 21st century learning opportunities for students and teachers.
+Professionally my interests lie in developing collaborative, technology-rich learning opportunities for students and teachers.
 My passion, as I've noted before, is in mathematics, but just about any topic can perk my interest and get me to spend way too many hours building, exploring, and reflecting.
 I'm also very interested in collaborating with colleagues to reflect on and refine the teaching craft.

 Most of my outside interests involve either technology or the great outdoors!
-I own two bikes (road and mountain), and ride both of them frequently on the roads and trails that surround Fort Collins.
-When time allows, I also enjoy climbing (mostly in the gym these days) with my wife and children, and weekends find me hiking, camping, or, if I'm really lucky, backpacking.
+I own three bikes (road, mountain and tandem) and ride them frequently on the roads and trails that surround Fort Collins.
+When time allows, I also enjoy climbing (mostly in the gym these days) with my wife and children, and weekends find me cycling, hiking, camping, or, if I'm really lucky, backpacking.
 When the weather cools off, I snowboard and snowshoe, and have no trouble passing the time playing board games or video games with friends and family.

 My grandmother passed on a deep and abiding love of reading, and I'll read just about anything I can get my hands on.
 I particularly enjoy history (the more ancient the better!), science fiction, and fantasy, and have been known to read some of my favorite books over and over again.
-She also passed on a love of cooking, and I love experimenting with recipes from around the world.
+She also passed on a love of cooking and I love experimenting with recipes from around the world.
+I recently returned from Thailand where I took a day long cooking class, so Thai cooking is a recurring obsession.
 I should clarify, however, that I cannot bake to save my life.
 Thankfully I married someone who can.